Free BMI Calculator

 24.2

-Your BMI is within the healthy range.
-Keep maintaining your current lifestyle.
+Your BMI is in the healthy range.
+Keep maintaining your lifestyle!

 BMI Scale